graphistry/graphistry-helm/charts/values-overrides/examples/k3s/README.md

 | `gak-private` | graph-app-kit-private, notebook |
 | `uploads-files` | nginx, forge-etl-python |

+**Notes**:
-**Note**: The Postgres Cluster also requires the same StorageClass.
+- The Postgres Cluster also requires the same StorageClass.
+- The notebook service mounts `data-mount` at `/home/graphistry/notebooks/` (subPath: `notebooks`).
+Only files saved under this directory persist across redeployments.
+The default demo notebooks at `/home/graphistry/demos/` are baked into the Docker image and reset when the image tag changes.
+To preserve your work, save or copy notebooks to `/home/graphistry/notebooks/`.

 ## Install Postgres Cluster